bicknell/DCC-Mobile-Decoder/hardware/reference/Breadboard-1/CALCULATIONS.md

   - There is also a limit of 100ma chip-wide.
 - R = (5 - 2.9) / 0.005 = 420 Ohms
   - 422 Ohms is a stanard E48 and E96 series resistor value.
+    - 470 Ohms is an extremely common value that might be cheaper.

 ### F1-F6 Generic Output